After a quarter of a century on stages across the world Luke Wright is a poet and raconteur at the top of his game.

 Luke was a founder member of poetry collective Aisle16, who in the 00’s shook up the spoken word scene, helping to kick start a British renaissance of the form.
-Since 2006 he’s worked primarily on his own, making ten spoken word shows and three verse plays.
+Since 2006 he’s worked primarily on his own, making 13 spoken word shows and three verse plays.

 The animated short films he wrote for director Jon Dunleavy were voiced by Robert Lindsay and David Soul.
 He’s written poetry for two documentaries on Channel 4.
 The Seven Ages of Love (dir.
 Zara Hayes) was shortlisted for a Grierson Award.

-He’s written two poetry collections and his plays have been published as epic poems by Penned in the Margins.
+He’s written four poetry collections and his plays have been published as epic poems by Penned in the Margins.
 His latest pamphlet, After Engine Trouble (Rough Trade Books), won the Saboteur Award for best pamphlet in 2019.
 To celebrate 20 years of gigging Nymphs & Thugs put out the double album TWENTY on LP and download.